Your7Maxx/Your7Maxx/README.md

 - 👋 Hi, I’m Maxx.
 - 👀 I’m interested in Coding and Hacking.
-- 🌱 I’m currently learning Internet security of XiDian University..
+- 🌱 I’m currently learning Internet security of XiDian University.
 - 📫 How to reach me : caoshijie@sechnic.com

 <!---